Get the reportMore

-The information silos created by this expanding ecosystem of internally-facing business-critical applications is the main reason why enterprise organizations are engaging in enterprise application integration.
+The information silos created by an expanding ecosystem of internally-facing business-critical applications are the main reason why enterprise organizations are engaging in enterprise application integration.
 In view of that, there are three enterprise needs that are driving the adoption of enterprise application integration:

 Enterprise organizations that deploy many externally and internally facing applications need to integrate data from across those applications, ensuring that databases are synchronized and streamlining data access and availability throughout the entire organization.

 Enterprise application integration helps reduce an organization's dependence on individual software vendors by abstracting business policies or rules from the application and into a middleware framework.
 Instead of customizing an application with business rules, the organization instead customizes its enterprise application integration system with business rules and policies, making it easier to swap out enterprise applications and choose new vendors when necessary.